-Whenever an event category is not sufficiently self-explanatory or someone new doesn’t know what an event category stands for, or…
+Any time someone new doesn’t know what an event category stands for…

-Most of the time, events are interconnected with goals [events-based goals], but one precious remark about the latter is that you are limited in terms of how many goals you can have.
+Most of the time, events are interconnected with goals [event-based goals].
+However, when it comes to goals, you’re limited in terms of how many you can have.

-As some of you may know, a Google Analytics account only allows you to set up to 20 goals and once you saved one goal you can’t delete it but only overwrite it.
+As you may already be aware, a Google Analytics account only allows you to set up to 20 goals.
+Plus, once you save a goal, you won’t be able to delete it – only overwrite it.

-Even with annotations, this can still be confusing when looking at historical data across years.
+Even with annotations, this can be confusing when looking at historical data across the years.

-Our recommendation is to divide them into 2 main goal types:
+Our recommendation is to divide them into two main goal types:

 - Macro Goals